dougbutner/web-4/README.md

 ## About This Repo

 This README features a description of the next evolution of the web, web 4.
 As the technologies emerge, this repo will also feature code and links to the associated technologies.
+For more cool Web 4 stuff, visit [Awesome Web 4](https://github.com/dougbutner/awesome-web4)

 ## What is Web 4?